quigly555/QCA/README.md

 ## Installation Instructions:
 Simply download and extract the Current Version archive, then run the QCA_Installer executable.

+## Citation Instructions:
+If using this script, please cite https://pubmed.ncbi.nlm.nih.gov/29364243/

 ## Notes:
 If you find bugs or have feature suggestions let me know, I'm continually working on this program to make it better.